top of page

 Mental Health Awareness Month: Compassion Fatigue

 While I was forced to take time off during the quarantine and find new ways to keep Traci's Paws alive in a new world without events, I also took time off to allow my mind & body to rest.
 Unfortunately, my health was at its worst in my life due to stress; I needed to give myself permission to take some time off and let my body heal and rest to continue doing the caregiving work that comes with Traci's Paws.
 What is that exactly?
-Well, we care for our community of pet owners in need, our military and veterans during the holidays, and animal centers & shelters, and rescue organizations in need.
+Well, we care for our community of pet owners in need, our military and veterans during the holidays, animal centers & shelters, and rescue organizations in need.

 Take a break.
 If you are feeling overwhelmed, try to take a step away from your work and reorganize yourself.
 Sometimes you are unable to, but try to seek a professional if this is the case.